 Also when it comes to bread you want to think about what kind of flour you want to use and whether you want to make as healthy a bread as possible or if you are wanting to just lower your grocery bills by making baked items at home instead of purchasing at the grocery store.
 Both are completely legit reasons to bake bread, but as we move forward I do hope you see the added benefits of both commercial and sourdough starter.
 I as a professional baker, who’s bread experience is using old world techniques with updated ingenuity, do have my own opinions on which is better, commercial yeast or sourdough starter.
 I how ever, must say that both are good and bad depending on how you look at the specific ingredients and your specific use’s or applications for those ingredients.

 As we progress, we will be focusing on old world breads, which use sourdough starter’s and young starter based Leavens, and Chefs.
 Before we move forward I must go over a few extra bits of information in regards to sourdough starter from the last masterclass.
-Hopefully by this time if you have chosen to go with a sourdough starter, you’ve started cultivating your yeasts for at least a week.
+Hopefully by now, you have chosen to go with a sourdough starter, you’ve started cultivating your yeasts for at least a week before use.
 If not, I would go back and use the starter recipe in part 3 of the bread series and go through the first week of its development before continuing on with this masterclass.
 Your starter at this time should be ready to go by the end of the first week and can go right in to the rest of this masterclass.

 When creating a Sourdough starter you’ll need to always keep in mind, what you will be using your starter for if you will be using it for one item such as a general non sour bread you really only need to develop your starter for the first week of cultivation, keeping in mind, that it would be a good idea to only make enough starter for that one use, also you will wanna keep the starter in the cooler no matter what if you will be going this route you will not need to keep to much all at one time, when your starter is established you will only need to keep enough to keep your sourdough starter going to make your bread recipe regularly.
 If you will be making bread on a regular bases, such as if you plan to make bread once a week you will need to fallow the original starter recipe in the last masterclass, and feed it accordingly.
 Also if you plan to make bread on a regular bases yet don’t want to have the sour flavor, you will wanna keep it out of your refrigerator, and you will also want to feed it more often, so that there is little to no unwanted acids produced by the fermentation process.